smparker/mudslide/README.md

     print "Probability of reflection on the excited state: %12.f" % results[2] print "Probability of transmission on the excited state: %12.f" % results[3]

-will run a series of scattering simulations with a particle starting at -5.0 a.u. and travelling with an initial momentum of 2.0 a.u.
+will run a series of scattering simulations in parallel with a particle starting at -5.0 a.u. and travelling with an initial momentum of 2.0 a.u.

 #### Options
 * `initial_state` - specify how the initial electronic state is chosen